peterjaap/asciidoc-bdd/README.md

 ## What does it do?
 This tool can read your book (in its Asciidoc source format) and extract file includes that contain `bdd-` attributes.
 It can then build up a Git repo with tags and commits.
 The repository can be rebuilt from the ground up, ensuring a logical order through the tags.

+You can also pass the `--generate-diffs` flag when running the command.
+When a file is committed that already exists in the repository, a diff file for that file will be generated.
+If a diff file already exists, the filename (before the `.diff` extension) will be suffixed with an incrementing number.

 ## Configuration
 You have to use the Asciidoc attribute syntax to tell this tool how to process the include.